Think-and-Dev/rskswap-com/src/pages/docs/v2/09-smart-contracts/06-router02.md

 ) external returns (uint amountToken, uint amountETH);
 ```

-Removes liquidity from an ERC-20⇄WETH pool and receive ETH.
+Removes liquidity from an ERC-20⇄WRBTC pool and receive RBTC.

 - `msg.sender` should have already given the router an allowance of at least liquidity on the pool.